Structural Inference: Interpreting Small Language Models with Susceptibilities: Supporting results

-Comparing to the actual susceptibilities in \cref{fig:susceptibility-github-all} we see that \attentionhead{0}{0} is around $0.03$ and \attentionhead{0}{1} is around $-0.03$, so the scaled sums are not very accurate.
-However they do have the right sign and the gap of $\approx 0.06$ is correct.
-The gap in total positive per-token susceptibility is 34k vs a gap of 71k in the negative susceptibility.
+Comparing to the susceptibilities in \cref{fig:susceptibility-github-all} we see that \attentionhead{0}{0} lies in the range $[0.01,0.02]$ and \attentionhead{0}{1} is in the range $[-0.05,-0.06]$.
+The gap in total positive per-token susceptibility is 32k vs a gap of 60k in the negative susceptibility.
 Since we want to understand why \attentionhead{0}{1} is a negative outlier, we focus on the latter gap.
 In \cref{fig:l0h0_vs_l0h1} we show the total contributions of individual tokens $y$ (over all contexts $x$) to the total negative susceptibility for the two heads.
 In both cases we see that the bulk comes from the space token \tokenbox{~}, which contributes roughly an order of magnitude more than the next most important token.
-In fact \tokenbox{~} accounts for 45\% of the total negative susceptibility for \attentionhead{0}{0} and 41\% for \attentionhead{0}{1}.
-The space token appears 42,764 times in this dataset, and the statistics of the per-token susceptibilities for \tokenbox{~} (in any context) are shown in \cref{tab:l0h0_vs_l0h1}.
+In fact \tokenbox{~} accounts for 44\% of the total negative susceptibility for \attentionhead{0}{0} and 39\% for \attentionhead{0}{1}.
+The space token appears 42,764 times in this dataset, and the statistics of the per-token susceptibilities for \tokenbox{~} (in any context) are shown in the rightmost two columsn of \cref{tab:l0h0_vs_l0h1}.
 The full distributions are shown in \cref{fig:l0h0_vs_l0h1_histogram}.

-The difference in the means is enough to explain about 24k of the total 71k gap in negative susceptibility, so about a third.
-This is evidence that the reason \attentionhead{0}{1} is a negative outlier on \pilesub{github-all} is that this head is substantially more susceptible to the space token than other heads (e.g. it is 36\% larger in magnitude than the mean susceptibility of \attentionhead{0}{0}) \emph{and} spaces are more frequent in \pilesub{github} than \pilesub{freelaw} or \pilesub{hackernews} (compare 43k occurrences for \pilesub{github} with 32k for \pilesub{freelaw} and 16k for \pilesub{hackernews}).
+The difference in the means is enough to explain about 17k of the total 60k gap in negative susceptibility, so about a third.
+This is evidence that a primary reason that \attentionhead{0}{1} is a negative outlier on \pilesub{github-all} is that this head is substantially more susceptible to the space token than other heads (e.g. it is 27\% larger in magnitude than the mean susceptibility of \attentionhead{0}{0}) \emph{and} spaces are more frequent in \pilesub{github} than \pilesub{freelaw} or \pilesub{hackernews} (compare 43k occurrences for \pilesub{github} with 32k for \pilesub{freelaw} and 16k for \pilesub{hackernews}).
 This is not surprising since code is often structured using space tokens.